ms-iot/iot-azure-dps-client/README.md

 * Install [perl](https://www.perl.org/get.html).
 You can use either ActivePerl or Strawberry Pearl.
 Run the installer as administrator to avoid issues.

-Be sure you are using Visual Studio 2015 with Visual C++ (this last bit is important!)
+Be sure you are using Visual Studio 2017 with Visual C++ (this last bit is important!)

-## Build binaries for x86 and ARM
+## Build binaries for x86, ARM and X64

-    Start a VS 2015 developer command prompt cd <repo>
+    Start a VS 2017 developer command prompt cd <repo>
     setup.cmd